souledelafont/dotfiles/README.md

 Everything's built around topic areas.
 If you're adding a new area to your forked dotfiles — say, "Java" — you can simply add a `java` directory and put files in there.
-Anything with an extension of `.zsh` will get automatically included into your shell.
+Anything with an extension of `.zsh` will get automatically sourced.
 Anything with an extension of `.symlink` will get symlinked without extension into `$HOME` when you run `make link`.

 typical organizations goes as: